Convoy T2 flashlight review:

 LED, Lens Bezel and Reflector

 The reflector is made of aluminum and has an orange peel effect.
 This means that the reflector is not smooth, but has a “rougher” finish.
-This results in a smoother beam with less harsh hotspot and lines around the hotspot.
+This results in a smoother beam with a less harsh hotspot and lines around the hotspot.

 There isn’t really a pill, it’s just part of the head.